Malek Boutih: Activism

 He takes a position against separatism, ghetto mentality and positive discrimination.
 He states:

-Since the Treaty of Lisbon came into force on 1 December 2009, there has been a legal basis for the protection of "rights of persons belonging to minorities" in Europe.

 For Malek Boutih, the children of immigrants have taken root in French society.
 They are French.
 To affirm that national identity is a sort of political rallying cry for that generation.
 Thus he hopes to persuade young people who are French, but have been convinced by the signals they are given (they are blacks, they are Arabs [Beurs]...) that they are not French, indeed they cannot even claim to be.
 According to him, France must finally recognize that integration has well and truly taken place and the country is now of mixed blood.
 He condemns religious extremism.

 During his time as head of SOS Racisme, he conducted an ongoing fight against violence in poor suburbs which he branded "self-destructive and nihilist" in his Propositions pour un véritable Plan Marshall pour les Banlieues ("Proposals for a real Marshall Plan for the Suburbs") because it was preventing the emancipation of a generation and could only end in failure.
 He refused to support violence as being the only response to marginalisation and preferred political, trade-union and community actions.
 Only the political commitment of that generation would allow the spiral of violence to end, according to him, and along with it the ethnic and geographic discrimination they suffered.